What causes broken capillaries?

 Is treatment safe?

-Yes.
-The pulsed dye lasers have been successfully used since the 1980’s for treatment of port wine stain birthmarks in infants and young children.
+Pulsed dye lasers have been successfully used since the 1980’s for treatment of port wine stain birthmarks in infants and young children.
 Over the years, laser technology has improved dramatically, ensuring side effects are minimal.
-The Perfecta Laser’s Dynamic Cooling Device sprays a cold mist onto the targeted area of skin before each laser pulse, maximising comfort and also protecting the skin during treatment.
 It is best to avoid treatment when the skin is heavily tanned, as this does increase the risk of pigment loss or lightening.
-It is also important that you follow your doctor’s post-treatment instructions.
+It is also important that you follow our pre and post-treatment instructions.

 What are the side effects of treatment?